htcondor/htmap/docs/source/tutorials/first-steps.rst

     result.remove()

-:meth:`htmap.MapResult.remove` deletes all traces of the map, and it can never be recovered.
+:meth:`htmap.Map.remove` deletes all traces of the map, and it can never be recovered.
 Be careful when using it!

 As a shortcut, we could have also done